azalty/csgo-cfgs/README.md

 Some csgo cfgs

 ## How to install
-Download the .cfg file and place it in \SteamApps\common\Counter-Strike Global Offensive\csgo\cfg
+Download the .zip archive: https://github.com/rlevet/csgo-cfgs/archive/master.zip and place the .cfg you want in \SteamApps\common\Counter-Strike Global Offensive\csgo\cfg